-Sun damage can cause facial redness too, because sun damaged skin is thin, fragile and easily inflamed.
+- Sun damage, because sun damaged skin is thin, fragile and easily inflamed.

-Irritation of facial skin from exposure to harsh climates, skin care products or skin treatments can also cause redness of facial skin.
+- Eczema from irritation of facial skin due to exposure to harsh climates, skin care products or skin treatments can also cause redness of facial skin.

-The bottom line is that facial redness often indicates that the skin is compromised, sensitive, and needs special care.
+The bottom line with facial redness is that the skin is sensitive and needs special care.

 Why is red facial skin extra sensitive?

-Facial redness often means that the skin's barrier is weakened.
-It is in all of the conditions that I mentioned above.
+Facial redness typically means that the skin's barrier is weakened.
+This is true with all of the conditions that I mentioned above.
 Skin with weakened barrier is easily irritated, meaning it's sensitive!

-Complexions suffering from facial redness need to use hypoallergenic and non-irritating products for most of their facial skin care.
+Complexions suffering from facial redness need a skin care routine built from hypoallergenic and non-irritating products to help support a healthy skin barrier that resists facial redness.
 Dermatologist Cynthia Bailey, MD

-What are the best skin care products and skin care routines to fight facial redness?
+What are the best facial redness treatment skin care products and skin care routines to fight facial redness?

 You can improve facial redness with a skin care routine that is soothing and does not overly dry or irritate your sensitive skin.
 It is also important to use deeply hydrating products to heal your weakened skin barrier.

-4 key tips for choosing skin care products to help calm facial redness:
+4 key tips for choosing facial redness treatment skin care products to help calm your skin:

-1. Choose cleansers that are gentle for your complexion and that don’t leave your skin with a tight and dry feel that indicates impending irritation, skin dryness and early skin barrier damage
+- Use a gentle facial cleanser: Choose cleansers that are gentle for your complexion and that don’t leave your skin with a tight and dry feel that indicates impending irritation, skin dryness and early skin barrier damage.

-2. Always balance skin hydration after applying other product by using a moisturizer that is matched to your skin type.
+- Use a good facial moisturizer: Always support optimal skin hydration by using a moisturizer that is matched to your skin type and that you will use every day.
 This is important because hydrated skin heals faster than dry and stressed skin.

-4. Finally, all products you use to treat skin problems, such as acne, wrinkles, sun spots or rosacea and seborrhea, need to be hypoallergenic and non-irritating.
+- Use hypoallergenic and non-irritating skin care products: All of the products you use to treat your facial skin problems, such as acne, wrinkles, sun spots or rosacea and seborrhea, need to be hypoallergenic and as non-irritating as possible.

-Remember, you always get the best results when you use a Complete Skin Care Routine.
+Remember, you always get the best results when you use a Complete Skin Care Routine™ built from compatible products that give your skin everything it needs to heal and stay free from facial redness.
 The 4 essential skin care steps of Dr. Bailey’s Complete Skin Care include,

 Since rosacea and seborrhea are often to blame for facial redness, using products that help these conditions will also help tame the redness.